Isobel Goodwin

-Isobel Goodwin (born 21 December 2002) is an English footballer, who plays as a forward for Women's Championship club Coventry United.
+Isobel Goodwin (born 21 December 2002) is an English footballer who plays as a forward for newly-promoted Women's Super League club London City Lionesses and the England under-23s.
+She previously played for Aston Villa, Coventry United, and Sheffield United, and has represented England since under-17 youth level.

 Career

 Aston Villa

 Goodwin joined the Aston Villa Women's academy, working through the age groups.
-She made her first team debut on 17 November 2021, in a 2–1 home defeat to Sheffield United in the FA Women's League Cup.
+She made her first team debut on 17 November 2021, in a 2–1 home defeat to Sheffield United in the League Cup.

 Goodwin made her Women's Super League debut on 22 October 2022, as a late substitute in a 1–0 home defeat to Everton.

 Coventry United

 On 20 January 2023, Goodwin joined Women's Championship club Coventry United on a free transfer after coming to a mutual agreement to terminate her Aston Villa contract.